top of page

 The Caucasian Rock Lizard reproduces asexually https://commons.wikimedia.org/wiki/File:Caucasian_Rock_Lizard_(34598190795).jpg

-Later, the human saw the coupling of the animal kingdom and wanted the intimacy of a partner suitable to them, so God split the human, taking part of the human's side to form the woman, leaving a man delighted to have a counterpart like himself (Genesis 2:21-22).
+Later, after seeing the coupling of the animal kingdom, the human wanted the intimacy of a suitable partner so God split the human, taking part of the human's side to form the woman, leaving a man delighted to have a counterpart like himself (Genesis 2:21-22).
 The dividing of the male and female into two counterparts is why a husband and wife desire to be united as one flesh (Genesis 2:24).

 Conclusion